|-About Music Story Rhymes [aka MSR]|

 Ofsted would like to see clarity of understanding, and high expectations in music, among the schools’ senior leaders and their consequent inability to challenge their own staff, and visiting teachers, to bring about improvement.

-MSR is able to support both schools and pre-school groups [and training], music services and hubs.
-MSR can also help:
+Via the Musicians Union, and our work we are able to support both schools and pre-school groups [and trainers], music services and hubs.
+We can also help:

 -to clarify the benefits of music with Education, Development, Management and Wellbeing.